 Holly Post, Sanford

 Holly says she experienced how the arts can transform lives during more than a decade as a reading consultant and tutor in the public schools.
 That understanding intensified early in her career as she visited communities throughout the state organizing events and monitoring employment for the North Carolina departments of Natural Resources, Commerce, and Corrections.
 She believes the arts are essential for developing well-rounded children and vibrant communities and that without public assistance those opportunities can be sorely limited.
 Now retired, the lifelong Sanford resident has been a leader in St. Luke United Methodist Church as a trustee, Foundation board member, youth mentor, and teacher for adults and children.
 She served on the Lee County Community Orchestra Board of Directors, volunteers with many service organizations, and remains an enthusiastic advocate for the arts.
 Holly received her BA degree in Political Science from UNC-Chapel Hill.
-She is married to attorney Norman (Chip) Post, Jr., and has three adult children and one grandchild.
+She is married to attorney Norman (Chip) Post, Jr., and has three adult children and four grandchildren.

 David Robinson, Raleigh